Mood is required for this one – Lights out… Headphones on… It’s time for some horror.

 It’s Not All Bad

-There are actually lots of places Reficul could go from here to become a good game.
+Now, there are actually lots of places Reficul could go from here to become a good game.
 You could have safe houses that you need to secure, perhaps some base building elements, meeting some of your other friends could be good, especially if their character is developed and they then get killed.
 All sorts of things here have potential, but one thing is certain it needs more of something.

 Reficul 666 does have one hell of an atmosphere, but it needs to develop and finish well.
 Available on Steam in Early Access, you’ll get about an hour or two out of Reficul 666, but it is a long way from justifying the price point in current form.

 Of course in another form Reficul 666 read backwards spells something else – Lucifer.
-Like the first word in almost every paragraph you just read.
+Like the first word in every paragraph you just read.